Skip to main content

 Note

-If a custom ID is tied to PII, it is considered "known" and not "pseudonymous."
+If a custom ID is tied to PII, such as a custom identifier that you use to deduplicate records within your systems, it is considered "known" and not "pseudonymous."

 • Mobile device IDs: Identifiers that identify a particular mobile device, such as Identifier for Advertisers (IDFAs) for iOS (Apple) devices and Android Advertising IDs (AAIDs) for Android devices.
 These can be plaintext or hashed, with SHA-1 hashes accepted.
 See "Formatting Mobile Device IDs" for more information.